-UNIT -07 PROBLEM SOLVING
+PROBLEM SOLVING

-- Learning objectives

-- Introduction

-- Meaning and nature of problem solving

-- Problem solving and education

-- .Summary

-- Unit end exercise

-- Further reading

-- 1. Understand the problem solving.

-- 2. Educational implication above the problem solving process.

-- 3. Know the steps of problem solving.
+- Define problem solving - Discuss the nature and steps of problem solving - Understand the strategies for problem solving - Obstacles in problem solving - Know implication of problem solving in education

+CREATIVITY

+- Know about the definition and nature of creativity - Describe the nature of creative person - Understand the measures of creativity - Discuss the development of creative ability

+PIAGET'S THEORY OF COGNITIVE DEVELOPMENT

+- Explain Piaget's theory of cognitive development and differentiate between the stages of cognitive development. - Evaluate the Piaget's ideas of cognitive development in infancy.

+INDIVIDUAL DIFFERENCES

+- Define individual difference - Discuss the nature and causes of individual difference - Educational Implication of Individual Differences

+5.1 INTRODUCTION

 Educational psychology is the study of human learning.
 The study of learning processes, both cognitive and affective and to understand individual differences in behaviour, personality, and intellect.
 The field of educational psychology heavily relies on testing, measurement, assessment, evaluation, and training to enhance educational activities and learning processes.
-This can involve studying nstructional processes within the classroom setting.Cognitive psychology is a branch of psychology is a school of thought in psychology that examines internal mental processes such as problem solving, memory, and language.
+This can involve studying instructional processes within the classroom setting.

+Cognitive psychology is a branch of psychology is a school of thought in psychology that examines internal mental processes such as problem solving, memory, and language.
 Problem-solving, creativity, Piaget's theory of cognitive development and individual differences are key topics studied in the field of cognitive psychology.

-Problemsolving refers to a state of desire for reaching a definite 'goal' from a present condition that either is not directly moving toward the goal, is far from it, or needs more complex logic for finding a missing description of conditions or steps toward the goal.
+Problem solving refers to a state of desire for reaching a definite 'goal' from a present condition that either is not directly moving toward the goal, is far from it, or needs more complex logic for finding a missing description of conditions or steps toward the goal.
 In psychology, problem solving is the concluding part of a larger process that also includes problem finding and problem shaping.
 And Creativity is a phenomenon whereby something new and valuable is created such as an idea, a joke, an artistic or literary work, a painting or musical composition, a solution, an invention etc. The ideas and concepts so conceived can then manifest themselves in any number of ways, but most often, they become something we can see, hear, smell, touch, or taste.

 Educational psychology is the study of how humans learn in educational settings, the effectiveness of educational interventions, the psychology of teaching, and the social psychology of schools as organizations.
 One of the child psychologists i.e., Piaget's theory of cognitive development is a comprehensive theory about the nature and development of human intelligence, in fact, it deals with the nature of knowledge itself and how humans come gradually to acquire, construct, and use it.
 To Piaget, cognitive development was a progressive reorganization of mental processes as a result of biological maturation and environmental experience.
 Accordingly, children construct an understanding of the world around them, and then experience discrepancies between what they already know and what they discover in their environment.

-Individual differences are essential whenever we wish to explain how individuals differ in their behavior.
+Individual differences are essential whenever we wish to explain how individuals differ in their behaviour.
 Individual differences in factors such as personality, intelligence, memory, or physical factors such as body size, sex, age, and other factors can be studied and used in understanding this large source of variance.
 Importantly, individuals can also differ not only in their current state, but in the magnitude or even direction of response to a given stimulus.

-7.3 MEANING AND NATURE OF PROBLEM SOLVING
+5.2 MEANING AND NATURE OF PROBLEM SOLVING